axelerant/testimonials-widget/readme.txt

 == TODO ==

-Cast your vote on what to do next with [donations](http://aihr.us/about-aihrus/donate/) and [testimonials](http://aihr.us/typo3-vagabond-testimonials/).
+Cast your vote on what to do next with [donations](http://aihr.us/about-aihrus/donate/) and [testimonials](http://aihr.us/about-aihrus/testimonials/).

 * Add location field - title can be used, but sometimes both fields are available
-* Add donate link in plugin section
 * Refactor `get_testimonials_html` to break out CSS/JS generation
 * Template engine
 * Widget category select helper